lancekrogers/lancekrogers/README.md

 ## 📞 Available for New Opportunities

 I’m a builder and a doer.
 Since my last contract, I’ve built an overland vehicle, finished my basement, and shipped multiple software projects.
-I’m now looking for my next role or contract—if you’re seeking someone who gets things done rather than just grinding leetcode, reach out.
+I’m now looking for my next role or contract.
+If you’re seeking someone who gets things done rather than just grinding leetcode, reach out.
 Particularly interested in blockchain and AI-focused roles.

 <!-- - 💼 [blockhead.consulting](https://blockhead.consulting) -->